darklang/docs/docs/contributing/repo-layout.md

   - `src/Prelude` - utilities, libraries, common types; used everywhere
   - `src/QueueWorker` - pulls user events from the queue and runs them
   - `src/Scripts` - some simple command-line programs that use F# libraries
-  - `src/Wasm` - "main" file for client-side analysis/execution-engine
+  - `src/Wasm` - "main" module for client-side analysis/execution-engine
   - `tests/FuzzTests` - code to fuzztest different parts of Dark
   - `tests/TestUtils` - utilities used in Tests and FuzzTests
   - `tests/Tests` - mostly unit tests for backend and libexecution functionality